daxpress/rust_raytracer_series/README.md

 ### Multithreading

-* The app runs in single core mode by default, if you want to utilize all of your cores run the executable wit the ```parallel``` argument. using cargo: ```cargo run -- parallel```
+* The app runs in single core mode by default, if you want to leverage all of your cores run the executable wit the ```parallel``` argument. using cargo: ```cargo run -- parallel```

 ## Render